2023–24 Le Moyne Dolphins women's basketball team

 The 2023–24 Le Moyne Dolphins women's basketball team represented Le Moyne College during the 2023–24 NCAA Division I women's basketball season.
 The Dolphins, led by third-year head coach Mary Grimes, played their home games on Ted Grant Court in the Le Moyne Events Center in DeWitt, New York (Note: Though the campus, including the Le Moyne Events Center, has a Syracuse mailing address, it lies within the adjacent town of DeWitt.) as first-year members of the Northeast Conference (NEC) and as an NCAA Division I program.

 The Dolphins finished the season 18–15, 14–2 in NEC play, to finish in second place.
 They were bested by top seed Sacred Heart in the championship of the NEC tournament.
 The Dolphins received an automatic bid to the WNIT, where they were defeated by Niagara in the first round.

-On April 24, 2024, head coach Mary Grimes departed from the program after three seasons after being hired as the head coach of Binghamton.
+On April 24, 2024, Grimes departed from the program after three seasons after being hired as the head coach of Binghamton.
 The Dolphins hired Bowling Green assistant Nick DiPillo as their new head coach on May 23.